renovatebot/renovate/docs/development/adding-a-package-manager.md

 Use `updateDependency` if _both_ conditions apply:

-- the manager can't be updated to use the standard replacing mechanism
+- the manager can not be updated to use the standard replacing mechanism
 - a custom replacement has to be provided

 ### `updateLockedDependency` (optional)